lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

 ## As you-go

-Various common statements like `const [user] = await queryUser().exec(sql);` mark the `user` variable as `User |undefined`.
+Various common statements like `const [user] = await queryUser().exec(sql);` mark the `user` variable as `User|undefined`.
 This is the correct type, since there may not always be a returned row.
 However, in cases like insert queries or update queries with `returning` on specific entities, you can be 99% sure that the values exist.

-In this cases you can use `assertNotNil` from the `@lightbase/utils` package.
+In these cases you can use `assertNotNil` from the `@lightbase/utils` package.

 ```ts
 // For some statements you can be 99.99% sure that they are never hit.
 Here you can use it with